SOUND FOUNTAIN

 - Look for a good, spacious mid band.

-- Do not connect low efficiency loudspeaker systems to a 10 or 25 Watt tube amplifier or to a high current amplifier.
+- Do not connect low efficiency loudspeaker systems to a 10 or 25 Watt tube amplifier or to a high current amplifier, but use a power amplifier delivering current stored in a large reservoir of Micro Farads.

 - Choose the right preamplifier to match the impedance and/or capacitance of your cartridge.
-Or make the necessary adjustments.
+Make the necessary adjustments.

-- Take care of positioning your loudspeakers in the listening environment.
+- Carefully position your loudspeakers in the listening environment.

-- Be well advised, but forget about the hype which surrounds so many components and is repeated by so many too often.
+- Be well advised, but forget about the hype which surrounds so many components and is repeated by so many and far too often.

 LEVELING THE TURNTABLE